- Your toddler needs activities that teach pouring skills.

 The truth is: there will be some mess.
 Some water will miss.

-This is NOT the end of the world.
+This is not the end of the world.
 This is a toddler learning.
 Wipe up the floors after (if you’re like me, this is only an improvement).

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.